Take part in The Real Secret’s

 In the same way that the habit of consistent physical exercise makes your body stronger and more able, Happiness Habits will help your incredibly flexible brain to work for you in every aspect of your life.

 “We are what we repeatedly do; excellence, then, is not an act

 but a habit.”

 Research has shown that it takes at least three weeks to establish a new habit - actually from 18 to 254 days - longer if the new habit is complex or designed to replace an old bad habit.
 What was critical to success was the daily repetition.
 The researchers did find that missing the odd day did not reduce the chance of forming a habit, and that some people take longer to form habits than do others.

-We’re asking you to take part in a Happiness Habits Experiment to see how well this works for you.
+We asked people to take part in a Happiness Habits Experiment to see how well this worked for them.

-We have come up with six simple Happiness Habits that make a surprisingly big difference to how you feel, especially when done together.
-To take part in the Experiment:
+Here are six simple Happiness Habits that make a surprisingly big difference to how you feel, especially when done together.
+Those who took part in the Experiment:

 Happiness Habit 1.
 SIMPLY SMILE!

 Yes, really!
 It’s so simple, but we don’t do it enough and it makes a big difference to our happiness levels.
 Smiling isn’t just a response to something good; the act of smiling activates pleasure centres in our brain, reduces stress chemicals and makes us more attractive to others as a partner, friend, colleague or client!
 So get into the habit of smiling more, not just when you’re happy, but when you’re down.

 Do this consciously six times a day for the next three weeks.